l0rd/openshift.io/FAQ.md

 * On the Pipelines UI, click on the Jenkins URL ( this part needs better instructions )
 * In the Jenkins UI, locate the queue visualisation on the left-hand side of the page.
 * Click on the red abort button for each build.

+### My pipeline is started over and over again

+This could have happened if lots of builds were triggered and never got provisioned due to quotas and there's lots of Build resources left over.

+Delete all the build resources by doing a `oc delete build --all`